-Before assembling your X-TERRA please check that the package includes these parts:
+Before assembling your X-Terra please check that the package includes these parts:

+- 1 Coil

-Coil Skidplate (fitted to coil)
+- 2 Skidplate (fitted to coil)

-- Lower shaft
+- (3) Lower shaft

-Middle shaft
+- Middle shaft

-Upper shaft
+- 5 Upper shaft

-Armrest
+- 6 Armrest

-Stand
+- 7 Stand

-- 8 Control box9 Control box screw
+- 8 Control box

-- Rubber washers (2)
+- 9 Rubber washers (2)

-Plastic wing nut
+- Plastic wing nut

-- Plastic wing Plastic bolt
+- 11 Plastic bolt

-- Armrest screw
+- 12 Armrest screw

-- 🗿 Armrest strap
+- (13) Armrest strap

-- 🚯 Velcro tabs (2)
+- 14 Velcro tabs (2)

-- 16 Warranty card
+- (15) Warranty card

-Instruction manual, you're holding it 🙂
+- Instruction manual you're holding it (;)

-CONNECTING THE COIL
+8 CONNECTING THE COIL

-Plug the two rubber washers into the holes on either side of the lower shaft yoke.

-Slide the yoke into the yoke bracket on top of the coil.
-Ensure that the spring loaded pin in the lower shaft is underneath.

-Insert the plastic bolt through the yoke and the yoke bracket.

-Fasten with the plastic wing nut provided, being careful not to damage the thread of the bolt by over-tightening.
-This may need to be loosened to adjust the coil to a comfortable detecting angle.

-The coil cable is directly wired into the coil and is not removable.
+- 1 Plug the two rubber washers into the holes on either side of the lower shaft yoke. - 2 Slide the yoke into the yoke bracket on top of the coil.
+Ensure that the spring loaded pin in the lower shaft is underneath. - 3 Insert the plastic bolt through the yoke and the yoke bracket. - 4 Fasten with the plastic wing nut provided, being careful not to damage the thread of the bolt by over-tightening.
+This may need to be loosened to adjust the coil to a comfortable detecting angle. - The coil cable is directly wired into the coil and is not removable.
 Any attempt to disconnect this cable will void your warranty.

-SHAFT ASSEMBLY

-- Ensure that the twistlocks of the shafts are loosened by rotating them counterclockwise. - 2 Compress the spring loaded pin in the lower shaft and slide it into the middle shaft until the pin reaches the adjustment holes.
-The pin will spring out and click into place. - 3 - Attach the middle shaft to the upper shaft in the same way. - 4 Once shafts are assembled, lock them in position by rotating twistlocks clockwise.
+- 1 Ensure that the twistlocks of the shafts are loosened by rotating them counter-clockwise. - 2 Compress the spring loaded pin in the lower shaft and slide it into the middle shaft until the pin reaches the adjustment holes.
+The pin will spring out and click into place. - 3 Attach the middle shaft to the upper shaft in the same way. - 4 Once shafts are assembled, lock them in position by rotating twistlocks clockwise.

-The upper shaft assembly location uses two spring loaded pins to strengthen the joint, one on each side of the shaft
+The upper shaft assembly location uses two spring loaded pins to strengthen the joint, one on either side of the shaft